 Lysette has been a part of K-12 education since 2004.
-During her tenure, she has taught 5-12 vocal music, K-5 general music, and most recently is an Instructional Coach.
+During her tenure, she has taught 5-12 vocal music, K-5 general music, an instructional coach, and most recently is the Interim Assistant Principal at West Middle School.
 In addition to working for Lawrence Public Schools, she is the Music Director at West Side Presbyterian Church and teaches driving with Go Driving, LLC.
 In her free time, Lysette enjoys time with her family, volunteering with Girl Scouts, and teaching archery at Lawrence Hidden Valley Camp.

 Lou Flessner is a retired Lutheran pastor and member of Trinity Lutheran Church in Lawrence.
 He studied music education at the University of Northern Colorado with a particular interest in Early Music and enthusiasm for children's choirs.
 Lou has been a member of the Gregorian Singers and played in the Texas Early Music Consort.
 He makes blankets out of used denim blue jeans, walks old pilgrim roads and is working on a team to design and lead Rites of Passage into Elderhood.

 Chairman of the Board

 Sandy is a member of Trinity Lutheran Church, as well as a pianist, choir member, and ESL teacher.
 She and her husband Jim settled in Lawrence over 20 years ago, after traveling around the world for 25 years as a Navy family.
 Teaching piano, teaching English, and directing choirs were the constants in her life in those various states and countries.